S-ENDA/DMH/documentation/struct_institute.md

 ### Current practice

-Data is stored in multiple formats and structures such as databases, tabular files, geospatial, gridded, images and other.
+Data is stored in multiple formats and structures such as databases, tabular files, geospatial, gridded, and images.

 ### Species observation